-1.3 1.4 1.5 outreach initiatives; authorizing an identity theft passport; amending Minnesota Statutes 2020, section 299A.681, subdivisions 3, 8; proposing coding for new law in Minnesota Statutes, chapter 299A.
+1.2 1.3 1.4 1.5 relating to public safety; aiding victims of economic crimes; providing public outreach initiatives; authorizing an identity theft passport; requiring rulemaking; amending Minnesota Statutes 2022, section 299A.681, subdivisions 3, 8; proposing coding for new law in Minnesota Statutes, chapter 299A.
 1.6 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MINNESOTA: 1.7 Section 1.
-Minnesota Statutes 2020, section 299A.681, subdivision 3, is amended to read: 1.8 Subd.
+Minnesota Statutes 2022, section 299A.681, subdivision 3, is amended to read: 1./ Section 1.
+Willinesota Statutes 2022, Section 277A.001, Subdivision 3, is afficiated to read.
+1.8 Subd.
 3. Duties.
 The advisory board shall offer advice to the commissioner on the 1.9 development of an overall strategy to ameliorate the harm caused to the public by identity 1.10 theft and financial crime within Minnesota.
 The strategy may include the development of 1.11 protocols and procedures to investigate financial crimes and a structure for best addressing 1.12 these issues on a statewide basis and in a multijurisdictional manner.
 The commissioner 1.13 shall: 1.14 (1) establish a multijurisdictional statewide Minnesota Financial Crimes Task Force to 1.15 investigate major financial crimes; 1.16 (2) with advice from the advisory board, select a statewide commander of the task force 1.17 who serves at the pleasure of the commissioner; 1.18 (3) develop an objective grant review application process that is free from conflicts of 1.19 interest; 1.20 (4) with advice from the advisory board, issue grants to support efforts to combat identity 1.21 theft and financial crime;